 10:34 PM: Trump's strategy in Nevada: to attract Latino and union voters.

-Trump's team has focused on garnering support from Latinos and unionized workers in Nevada, a state where Latinos make up a significant portion of the electorate.
-The campaign has also sought to attract support among service industry workers by proposing the elimination of taxes on tips.
+Trump's team has focused on garnering support from Latinos and union workers in Nevada, a state where Latinos are a significant part of the electorate.
+The campaign has also sought to gain support among service industry workers by proposing the elimination of taxes on tips.

-10:31 PM: Trump and the governor of Georgia have not communicated in a month.
+10:31 PM: Trump and the governor of Georgia have not been in contact for a month.

 Although both Republicans are seeking to secure a victory in Georgia, former President Trump and Governor Brian Kemp have not been in contact for a month.
-Both are monitoring the results from separate locations in Florida and Atlanta, respectively.
+They are both watching the results from separate locations in Florida and Atlanta, respectively.

 10:30 PM: Vote counting in Georgia: update on pending votes

-A significant update is expected of around 320,000 votes in Gwinnett County, Georgia, according to the elections supervisor.
-This includes mail-in ballots and early voting in this pivotal state.
+A significant update of approximately 320,000 votes is expected in Gwinnett County, Georgia, according to the election supervisor.
+This includes mail-in ballots and early voting in this key state.

 10:24 PM: CNN Projection: Trump wins Ohio.

-Trump wins all 17 electoral votes from Ohio, a state previously seen as a battleground but now dominated by Republicans, according to projections from CNN.
+Trump wins the 17 electoral votes of Ohio, a state previously regarded as a battleground but now dominated by Republicans, according to CNN projections.
 Trump also won Ohio in 2016 and 2020.

 Trump secures Mississippi's 6 electoral votes, according to CNN.
 Mississippi has consistently voted for Republican candidates in recent elections.